North Parramatta

 The area's income profile falls below national averages based on AreaSearch analysis

-According to AreaSearch's aggregation of latest postcode level ATO data released on June 30, 2023, North Parramatta had a median income among taxpayers of $51,496.
-The average income was $63,619.
-This is lower than the national average and compares to levels of $60,817 and $83,003 across Greater Sydney respectively.
-Based on Wage Price Index growth of 8.86% since June 30, 2023, current estimates would be approximately $56,059 (median) and $69,256 (average) as of September 2025.
-According to Census 2021 income data, personal income ranks at the 63rd percentile ($874 weekly), while household income sits at the 47th percentile.
-Looking at income distribution, 33.1% of the population (4,192 individuals) fall within the $1,500 - 2,999 income range, aligning with the broader area where this cohort likewise represents 30.9%.
-Housing affordability pressures are severe, with only 79.8% of income remaining after housing costs, ranking at the 43rd percentile.
+According to AreaSearch's aggregation of latest postcode level ATO data released for financial year 2023, North Parramatta had a median income among taxpayers of $51,496 and an average income of $63,619.
+These figures are below the national average.
+In Greater Sydney, the median income was $60,817 and the average income was $83,030.
+Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates for North Parramatta would be approximately $56,059 (median) and $69,256 (average) as of September 2025.
+According to the 2021 Census, personal income in North Parramatta ranks at the 63rd percentile ($874 weekly), while household income sits at the 47th percentile.
+Income analysis shows that the largest segment comprises 33.1% of residents earning $1,500 - $2,999 weekly (4,192 residents).
+This pattern is also seen in the broader area where 30.9% of residents occupy this income range.
+Housing affordability pressures are severe in North Parramatta, with only 79.8% of income remaining after housing costs, ranking at the 43rd percentile.
 The area's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income